mattermost/docs/source/install/install-kubernetes-mattermost.rst

 Restoring an Existing Mattermost MySQL Database
 -----------------------------------------------

-You can leverage the Mattermost Operator to utilize an existing Mattermost MySQL database with a new Mattermost installation, in its own namespace.
+The Mattermost Operator can be used in a backup and restore scenario to apply an existing Mattermost MySQL database to a new Mattermost installation, in its own namespace.
+This can also be helpful in the event that you need to revert your Mattermost instance's database to the most recent backup point, on your existing installation.
+In both cases, you will need a backup of your database.

 The steps you follow to create and upload your backup depends on the provider you're using and your use case.
 It's recommended that you consult the relevant documentation or, if your deployment is managed in a different way, consult your Administrator.

 It is important to note that this process requires the creation of a new Mattermost installation - editing the existing ``.yaml`` files is not recommended and can result in data loss.